 As part of DigitalOcean’s mission to simplify cloud computing, we want to make it easier for you to deliver fast, reliable, and superior experiences to your customers.
 To further that mission, today we are excited to announce the availability of our state of the art data center in Sydney, Australia, SYD1.
 You can now deploy Droplets, spin up DigitalOcean Kubernetes clusters, provision a managed database, or utilize any other DigitalOcean product from SYD1.
 This is DigitalOcean’s first data center in the southern hemisphere, and expands our global footprint to fifteen data centers across nine regions.

 The cloud computing market in Australia is growing rapidly and SYD1 makes it easier for startups, SMBs, and developers in and around Australia and New Zealand to get the best performance from DigitalOcean.
-Our Sydney data center will also makes it easier for businesses to provide superior experiences to their end customers in this region: Performance tests have shown an average of 6x reduction in round trip time latency for customers using the Sydney data center services from major cities in Australia, when compared to using DigitalOcean’s Singapore data center.
+Our Sydney data center also makes it easier for businesses to provide superior experiences to their end customers in this region: Performance tests have shown an average of 6x reduction in round trip time latency for customers using the Sydney data center services from major cities in Australia, when compared to using DigitalOcean’s Singapore data center.

 In addition to being DigitalOcean’s first data center in the region, SYD1 has several unique qualities that will enable best-in-class performance: